 Japan is a country that values time above all else.
 They are always prompt, which is commendable given that being late is immoral.

-Buying a can of coffee from a vending machine can save a lot of time.
+Buying a can of coffee from a snack vending machine in your office can save a lot of time.
 You may rest assured that you won’t be late for work because you had to stop and make coffee.

 5: Numerous Possibilities Exist